kaiosilveira/refactoring/README.md

 - [Move field](https://github.com/kaiosilveira/move-field-refactoring): Fields are the most granular representation of data in an object-oriented world.
 Nevertheless, defining which classes should contain which fields is often a hard task, even for experienced domain-driven architects.
 Hopefully, definitions aren't written in stone and, with enough codebase hygiene, moving a field from one class to another is straightforward.
 This refactoring brings a set of steps and considerations to help with these cases.

+- [Move statements into function](https://github.com/kaiosilveira/move-statements-into-function-refactoring): Duplication is one of the easiest code smells to detect and at the same time one of the most difficult ones to remove.
+This refactoring helps with cases where we know we can encapsulate a sequence of statements into an isolate function, but we can't do it straightaway without breaking callers.

 ## Appendix: Useful commands when cloning this codebase locally

 - fetch all submodules after cloning this repository for the first time in a machine: